monterail/guidelines/rails.md

 * Occasionally run `rails_best_practices` command, and follow the hints.
 * If using `strong_parameters` gem, turn `whitelist_attributes` off, otherwise leave it enabled.
 * Use unicorn server in production

+* Secure secure token in public projects

+    Put it in settings.yml on production and generate once during initial setup, change when needed.

 * Use `rails-timeago` gem by default.
 Don't render "ago" dates on server-side.

     The reason is they need to be often updated in real-time on browser side.